awslabs/data-on-eks/website/docs/gen-ai/training/bionemo.md

 +---------------------------------------------------------------------------------------+
 ```

+#### Benefits of Distributed Training:

+By distributing the training workload across multiple GPUs in your worker pods, you can train large models faster by leveraging the combined computational power of all GPUs.
+Handle larger datasets that might not fit on a single GPU's memory.

+#### Conclusion
 BioNeMo stands as a formidable generative AI tool tailored for the realm of drug discovery.
 In this illustrative example, we took the initiative to pretrain a custom model entirely from scratch, utilizing the extensive uniref50 dataset.
 However, it's worth noting that BioNeMo offers the flexibility to expedite the process by employing pretrained models directly [provided by NVidia](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/bionemo-framework).
 This alternative approach can significantly streamline your workflow while maintaining the robust capabilities of the BioNeMo framework.